higherkindness/mu-haskell/docs/docs/grpc.md

   putStrLn $ "GET: response was: " ++ show res
 ```

-Notice the use of `readMaybe` to cast the strings to the appropiate type in a safe manner! 👆🏼
+Notice the use of `readMaybe` to convert the strings to the appropiate type in a safe manner! 👆🏼

 ```haskell
 add :: Call -> String -> String -> IO ()